JoANeS86/ML-on-Google-Cloud/notes.md

 You might also hear the terms <ins>Deep Learning</ins> or <ins>Deep Neural Networks</ins>.
 This is a subset of Machine Learning that adds layers in between input data and output results to make a machine learn at more depth.
 You'll learn more about Neural Networks and Deep Learning later in this course.

+Also:

+    <ins>Predictive AI</ins>, forecasts future outcomes from historical data (e.g., predicting customer churn).

-Lastly is <ins>Generative AI</ins>, which produces content and performs tasks based on requests.
+    <ins>Generative AI</ins>, which produces content and performs tasks based on requests.
 Generative AI relies on training extensive models like Large Language Models.
 These models are a type of Deep Learning model.

 **AI Development Options**